pycontw/APAC2015WebContent/CONTRIBUTING.md

 ## To help modify/add the content

 1. Fork this repo.
-2. Assign yourself with the issue.
-If the content is new, create a new one and assign yourself so others know you are working on it.
+2. Leave a comment at the issue you are going to work on.
+If no existed issue matches, create a new one.
 3. Submit pull request.

 ## To proofread the content